Thisbe Lindhorst

 Thisbe Kerstin Lindhorst (born 19 November 1962) is a German biochemist who has been professor of organic chemistry and biochemistry at Kiel University since 2000.
 She was a board member of the German Chemical Society from 2012 to 2019, and was elected as its president from 2016 to 2017.
 Her research focuses on glycosciences and the function of the glycocalyx.

 Early life and education

 Lindhorst was born on 19 November 1962 in Munich.
-She studied chemistry at Ludwig Maximilian University of Munich from 1981 to 1984 and chemistry with biochemistry at the University of Münster from 1985 to 1987.
+She studied chemistry at LMU Munich from 1981 to 1984 and chemistry with biochemistry at the University of Münster from 1985 to 1987.
 She achieved a PhD at the University of Hamburg in 1991, with a thesis on the inhibitors of fucose metabolism.

 She undertook her postdoctorate at the University of British Columbia in Vancouver, Canada from 1992, focusing on carbohydrates and dendrimers, before returning to Hamburg to earn her habilitation in 1998.

 Career

 In 2000, Lindhorst was appointed Full Professor of Organic Chemistry at Kiel University; she was the first woman to hold the post since the Second World War.

 In 2015, Lindhorst was elected president of the German Chemical Society (GDCh) for the 2016–2017 term.
 She was second women to hold the position in the society's 150-year history.

 As part of the society's anniversary commemorations in 2017, Lindhorst co-edited Unendliche Weiten: Kreuz und quer durchs Chemie-Universum, a book covering the implications of modern chemistry to everyday life, with Hans-Jürgen Quadbeck-Seeger.
 In August 2017, she wrote the editorial for Angewandte Chemie celebrating the GDCh's anniversary, noting chemistry's moral and ethical duties, and pushing for "a culture that has the well-being of the entire population and the planet in mind".